Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I agree!
 Your dog is miserable & you're prolonging it by trying to be a vet.
 He deserves better.

 I agree I would go to the vet right away.
 It could be anything from allergies to fleas to deeper problems.
 If they skin is dry, try adding a Tablespoon of Olive Oil to his dry food.
-It will help the skin.
-Be aware when you first start this they need to go out all the time.
-And make sure your dog has flea protection.
-But if it is flea infestation the vet will have to give you something.

 There is a product that is for this it is Nu-Stock you can buy at a feed store or there may be a dealer in your area.
 If not there is a web site.
 It will work almost overnight and people can use it too!